jfbloom22/Loomify/README.md

 7. save the application
 8. drag a video onto the application icon and it will upload it.
 9. (optionally) create multiple applications for different target folders and settings.
+10. (enable notifications in Sequoia) For notifications to work we need to enable notifications for the Script Editor app.
+In order to trigger the request, open and run `trigger - enable - notifications.scpt`

 Alternatively, you can run the bash script directly: `./upload_script.sh <file_path>`